zznty/SE-ProjectEclipse.SSGI/README.md

 - Rays Per Pixel: Higher = Slower but more stable lighting
 - Indirect Light Multiplier: Higher = makes SSGI brighter
 - Use Denoiser/denoiser settings: Use default values unless you're just exploring

+Things to fix:
+- Does not work when the lit surface is moving
+- Causes specular reflection ghosting when the camera moves